Interview with Ami Kaye, Publisher & Editor

 Our catalog reflects an eclectic taste and a wide variety of styles and genres.
 As stated on our website, our vision is to connect the world through language and art.
 Diversity is key for us and we are glad to represent writers from the international community.
 Two of our poets, Yoko Danno (Aquamarine) and Naoko Fujimoto (Silver Seasons of Heartache) provide a distinctly Japanese aesthetic to our catalog, and we continue to search for unique and underrepresented voices in literature.

 I feel our relationship with authors is imperative.
-We take the time to address questions and concerns and try to do everything possible to provide support and promote their work when possible.
+We take the time to address questions and concerns and try to do everything possible to provide support and promote their work.
 During production we are in close contact with our authors so they receive our personalized attention every step of the way.
 We believe in helping each author achieve his or her vision of their book and actively involving them in decisions such as the text/header font choices, artwork, etc. We want our authors to love their finished book.
 In order to make our books freely available for readers not only do we offer an expanded distribution through Ingram, we also have our own online bookstore.

 Can you give us a preview of what’s current and/or forthcoming from your catalog, as well as what you’re hoping to publish in the future?